WalletWasabi/WasabiDoc/docs/building-wasabi/FutureOfWasabiWallet.md

 #### Integration

-Developers are aiming to make revenue sharing possible with other companies.
-By them integrating WabiSabi, they receive sats everytime their users participates in a coinjoin and pays coordinator fees.
 It would be also beneficial and not difficult to integrate Wasabi into existing .NET softwares directly, like [BTCPay](https://github.com/btcpayserver/btcpayserver).

 #### Libraries